Weissle/SLF/README.md

 **Paper link**: https://www.sciencedirect.com/science/article/abs/pii/S0020025522015286

 ## :warning:Warning  ##
-* If you want to re-run the experiment in the paper, please checkout `master` branch and see the `README.md` at that branch.
+* If you want to re-produce the experiment in the paper, please checkout `master` branch and see the `README.md` at that branch.
 * The same edges (same source, target and label) will only leave one.
 * This version cannot solve subgraph monomorphism problem.
 (WIP, need dataset to test.)